The graph of implicit edge dependencies for indecomposability and beyond: New indecomposability criteria

 \subsubsection{Recovering Shephard's criteria}

-The combination of \cref{cor:DependentVerticesIndecomposable} and \cref{lem:connecteddependentrigid} directly gives a new important indecomposability criterion.
-As many previous indecomposability criteria, it depends on proving that certain subsets of edges are dependent.
-The main advantage of our perspective with respect to previous approaches is its versatility, in the sense that it can be easily adapted to bootstrap new strategies for deriving dependencies between the edges.
-Most of the former methods for proving the indecomposability of a framework (or polytope) rely on finding enough indecomposable subframeworks (such as triangles), and cleverly tying them together to show that $\ELD$ is connected.
-Thanks to \cref{cor:subspaceprojection}, we can also exploit other structures such as parallelisms to deduce connections in $\ELD$ via subframeworks that are not indecomposable themselves.
-This will be crucial for our applications in \Cref{sec:newrays}, where the known methods did not work.
+The combination of \Cref{cor:DependentVerticesIndecomposable} and \Cref{lem:connecteddependentrigid} directly gives our first new indecomposability criterion.
+It relies on proving that certain subsets of edges are dependent, as many previous indecomposability criteria, but its scope is more general, because dependencies can not only be deduced via indecomposable subframeworks (such as triangles), but we can also exploit other structures such as parallelisms to deduce dependencies, for example via \Cref{cor:subspaceprojection}.

+Even though this result will be subsumed by the stronger, but harder to state, \Cref{thm:mainthm}, the following simpler version is already enough for our applications in \Cref{sec:newrays}, where the previously known methods did not work.

 \begin{theorem} Let $\fw=(\verts,\edges,\p)$ be a framework of dimension $\geq2$.
 If any pair of vertices of $\verts$ is connected through a path of pairwise dependent implicit edges, then $\ELD$ is a complete graph and $\fw$ is indecomposable. \end{theorem}